valiente98/openNIDS/README.md

 * **HPC/**: contains all the necessary Python 3.0+ and bash scrips for training the attack-specified classifiers.
 As four attacks are detected, four attack-specified classifiers are trained from the CSE-CIC-IDS2018 dataset (check the link in references section).
 HPC is only available for DTIC memebers of Universitat Pompeu Fabra (Barcelona).

 * **openNIDS-code/**: contains all the necessary files for running the GUI.
 TCPDUMP_and_CICFlowMeter project was modified for using it.
-The GUI is created using PySide2 module which is *open-source* and very similar to PyQt5.
+The GUI is created using PySide2 module which is completely *open-source* and very similar to PyQt5.

 openNIDS GUI execution can be summarized in four steps, as follows: